Tortar/DynamicSampling.jl/docs/src/index.md

 - `Base.delete!(sp::DynamicSampler, idx)`: removes an index from the sampler.
 - `Base.setindex!(sp::DynamicSampler, idx, weight)`: updates the weight of an index in the sampler.
 - `Base.empty!(sp::DynamicSampler)`: removes all indices from the sampler.
-- `Base.isempty(sp::DynamicSampler)`: check if the sampler contains no indices.
+- `Base.isempty(sp::DynamicSampler)`: checks if the sampler contains no indices.
 - `DynamicSampling.allinds(sp::DynamicSampler)`: returns all indices in the sampler.